Loading...

 Let's check your understanding.

 What is inference?
-Is it A, searching for clues within the text to draw conclusions?
-B, understanding exactly what the author is saying without having to think about it?
-Or C, guessing what might happen in the story?
+Is it A, searching for clues within the text to draw conclusions, B, understanding exactly what the author is saying without having to think about it, or C, guessing what might happen in the story?
 Pause the video and answer now.

-If you said A, it is searching for clues within the text to draw conclusions.
+It is searching for clues within the text to draw conclusions.

 We do not have to understand exactly what the author is saying without having to think about it.